 Values represent the estimated marginal means and 95% confidence interval [lower bound, upper bound] with covariates of sex and age = 43.05 in the model.

-AUD – Alcohol use disorder
+aAUD – Alcohol use disorder

-Effect sizes are represented as, d1 –Bipolar to Depressive; d2 – Bipolar to Psychotic; d3 – Bipolar to AUD; d4 – Depressive to Psychotic; d5- Depressive to AUD; d6 – Psychotic to AUD.
+bEffect sizes are represented as, B-D –Bipolar to Depressive; B-P – Bipolar to Psychotic; B-A – Bipolar to AUD; D-P– Depressive to Psychotic; D-A- Depressive to AUD; P-A – Psychotic to AUD.

 Effect sizes of medium magnitude (d = 0.5) or higher are boldfaced.

 NEO-PI-R domain T-scores are presented.